oroinc/documentation/commerce/admin_guide/integrations/outlook/index.rst

 1. Click **My User** below your username on the top right of the application.

    .. image:: /admin_guide/img/outlook/my_user.png
+      :alt: My user menu displayed on the top right of the application

 2. Next to the **MS Outlook Add-in** option, click the link to download the file.

    .. image:: /admin_guide/img/outlook/add_in_link.png
+      :alt: The link for downloading the file displayed next to the ms outlook add-in option

    .. note:: At this point it is also recommended to generate an API key by clicking **Generate Key** next to the API Key option.
 Once generated, copy the key as it will later be required during add-in installation.